USING IRONPRINT

 End Class

 Remember to replace "Your Printer Name" with the actual name of the printer in your environment.
 The printer should be accessible to the server where the ASP.NET Core application is running.
-When you run the program and go to the following URL "**https://localhost:<Your-Port>/Pdf/PrintPdf**", you'll see the following message:
+When you run the program and go to the URL "**https://localhost:<Your-Port>/Pdf/PrintPdf**", you'll see the output message indicating that the PDF has been sent to the printer.

 How To Print PDF Files in .NET Core: Figure 3 - Output message from previous code